 Our user agent parsing software - available through the API - is provided "AS IS", with no guarantee that it is correct or complete.
 It is our best attempt at decoding the user agents provided to it.

 You may use this database of user agents and parse results however you want - EXCEPT for making it publicly available on the internet, either as a downloadable/sharable file or through a user agent listing.
-In otherwords, don't share this file online or use it to make your own public user agent listing.
+In otherwords, don't share the files online or use it to make your own public user agent listing.

 You may NOT share the unique database download URL, or the downloaded file itself with anyone outside your organisation.

-Older versions of the database file will routinely be removed from our servers and will not be accessible once the new database dump is available.
+Older versions of the database file will routinely be removed from our servers after a few weeks.
 Make sure to keep your own copies.

 You agree to indemnify us (including our related companies and their officers, employees, agents and contractors) for any loss or damage we suffer if you breach these Terms and Conditions or as a result of your wilful or negligent act or omission with respect to the Web Site (or any part of it).